qwertphobia/metadata-manipulation-tool/README.md

 Macos (brew): ```brew install exiftool```

 Manual Installation at exiftool.org.
-Please add exiftool to the environmental variables.
+[!WARNING]
+Please put the entire folder's contents into the folder where you run the program.
+Not only the executable

 **Usage**